robotpilot/turtlebot3_wiki/docs/source/features.rst

 AFFORDABLE COST
 ---------------
 TurtleBot was developed to meet the cost-conscious needs of schools, laboratories and companies.
-TurtleBot3 is the most affordable robot among the SLAM-able mobile robots equipped with a general 360-degree LiDAR.
+TurtleBot3 is the most affordable robot among the SLAM-able mobile robots equipped with a 360 Laser Distance Sensor LDS-01.

 SMALL SIZE
 ----------